-- Immediately report any concerns about a child to the Designated Safeguarding Lead (DSL) or a designated deputy, ensuring that they get the message in a timely manner - Record what has been said on CPOMS or on paper (sign and date it).
-Give it to the DSL. - · Keep what has happened confidential once you have reported to the DSL - It is not your job to investigate concerns about a child or talk to the parents.
+- Immediately report any concerns about a child to the Designated Safeguarding Lead or a designated deputy, ensuring that they get the message in a timely manner. - Record what has been noted or said and sign and date it.
+Give this to the Designated Safeguarding Lead. - Keep what has happened confidential to as few people as possible who need to know. - It is not your job to investigate concerns about a child or talk to the parents.
 The Designated Safeguarding Lead will lead on this.

-If a child makes a disclosure:
+If a child tells you about abuse:

-- Treat what the child tells you seriously and reassure them they have done the right thing by telling you - Do not question the child or give suggestions, ideas or words. - Do not promise to keep what they have said a secret. - Tell the child you will have to pass on what they have said. - Immediately report the information to the Designated Safeguarding Lead or a deputy. - Record what the child has said on CPOMS (in their own words as far as possible), or on paper (sign and date it.)
-Also make a note of any injuries.
+- Treat what the child tells you seriously. - Reassure the child they have done the right thing by telling you. - Do not question the child or give suggestions, ideas or words. - Do not promise to keep what they have said a secret. - Tell the child you will have to pass on what they have said. - Do not speak to the child's parents. - Immediately report the information to the Designated Safeguarding Lead or a deputy. - Record what the child has said, in their own words as far as possible, date, day and time reported and give it to the Lead DSL or if not available a deputy DSL.